kyma-incubator/varkes/app-connector-client/README.md

-# App Connector
+# App Connector Client
-App Connector provides an interface to add your service instance to Kyma's service catalog.
-After that , you can use remote environments to connect your service instances to Kyma resources.
+App Connector Client provides an interface to pair your application with Kyma and register it's APIs.

 ## Running
 - **Prerequisite:** You should have `openssl` installed and accessible in path
 - navigate to this folder.